This article will guide you on :

 2. As a Common Assessment Bank administrator, you will have the option to delete any assessment created in a Common Assessment Bank.
 Although, you will not be able to delete a common assessment if learner(s) have started making an attempt or have made an attempt to that common assessment.

 3. If any assessment in a Common Assessment Bank that has been pushed to any classroom (i. e, common assessment), then deleting that common assessment will delete the common assessment from all the classroom(s) it is pushed to.

 As a teacher you can only delete a common assessment pushed to your classroom if you also have the 'Common Assessment Bank administrator' role in the Common Assessment Bank from which the assessment is pushed.
 In this case, the pushed assessment will only get deleted from that classroom and not from the Common Assessment Bank or any other classroom that it is pushed to.

-4. Click the Classrooms section to see the list of classrooms and common assessment banks that you are part of.
+9. Click "Push to Classrooms" button to see the list of classrooms and common assessment banks that you are part of.
 The classrooms and common assessment banks are categorized in respective section.
 Click to select the required common assessment bank from the list of your common assessment banks.

-6. The assessment will be copied to the selected common assessment bank.
+13. The assessment will be copied to the selected classroom.